 - What are the complications of appendicitis?

 - What is the treatment for appendicitis?

 - What is new about appendicitis?

 - Find a local Doctor in your town

 Which specialties of doctors treat appendicitis?

 A person with appendicitis may be seen first by generalists such as family practitioners, internists, and pediatricians, but he or she also may first be seen by surgeons, particularly general surgeons.
 Once appendicitis is suspected, a general surgeon almost always in called in consultation and in case surgery is necessary.

 Why can it be difficult to diagnose appendicitis?

-The diagnosis of appendicitis also can be difficult because other inflammatory problems may mimic appendicitis.
+The diagnosis of appendicitis also can be difficult because other inflammatory problems may mimic appendicitis, for example, right side diverticulitis.
 Therefore, it is common to observe patients with suspected appendicitis for a period of time to see if the problem will resolve on its own or develop characteristics that more strongly suggest appendicitis or, perhaps, another condition.